qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

 The FineAmplitude Experiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``FineAmplitude`` calibration experiment optimizes gate amplitude by repeating the gate pulse N times, hence amplifying the under- or over-rotations.
+The :class:`.FineAmplitude` experiment optimizes gate amplitude by repeating the gate pulse N times, hence amplifying the under- or over-rotations.
-This experiment can be performed for a variety of rotations, and subclasses are provided for the :math:`\pi` and :math:`\frac{\pi}{2}` rotations as ``FineXAmplitude`` and ``FineSXAmplitude`` respectively.
-These provided subclasses focus on the 0 <-> 1 transition, however, this experiment can also be performed for higher order transitions.
+This experiment can be performed for a variety of rotations, and subclasses are provided for the :math:`\pi` and :math:`\frac{\pi}{2}` rotations as :class:`.FineXAmplitude`` and :class:`.FineSXAmplitude`` respectively.
+These provided subclasses focus on the 0 <-> 1 transition, but this experiment can also be performed for higher order transitions.

-Our objective is to create a new class, ``HigherOrderFineXAmplitude``, which calibrates schedules on transitions other than the 0 <-> 1 transition for the :math:`\pi` rotation.
-In order to do this, we need to create a subclass as shown below.
+Our objective is to create a new class, ``HigherOrderFineXAmplitude``, which calibrates schedules on the 1 <-> 2 transition for the :math:`\pi` rotation.
+To do this, we need to excite the qubit to the :math:`|1\rangle` state and then execute the Usually we would need to override the :meth:`~.BaseExperiment.circuits` method, but :class:`.FineAmplitude` generates the preparation circuit generation in a separate method, :meth:`~.FineAmplitude._pre_circuit`, which is combined with the main circuit in :meth:`~.BaseExperiment.circuits`.
+Therefore, we only need to

 .. code-block::